PKKostov18/Game_project/README.md

 # Game Project
-This is out C# Game project.
-Our game is 2D and resembles "super mario".
+This is our C# Game project.
+Our game is 2D and resembles "Super Mario".

 ## Our Team

-- Plamen Kostov(Project Manager)
+- Plamen Kostov (Project Manager)
 - Ilian Yanev (Game Director)
 - Boris Simeonov (Site developer)
 - Hristo Hristov (Designer)